I've completed the initial manuscript for a new project

 and a long-time member of the Piano Technicians Guild of New York.

-before the job was finished.
+would return before the job was finished.

 scratched his bald head, toying with the possibility that he might